 - Cashews: once again, raw unsalted cashews for the win!
 I use these cashews to make cashew cream to add some richness to vegan dishes and make them creamy.

-- Trail Mixes
+- Trail Mixes like this great Power Up blend

 - Chia Seeds: a great addition to smoothies or snacks!